ajeetadhole/IO-Lab-Project-3/README.md

 Project Description

 Food Finder is a visual representation of restaurants in San Francisco neighborhoods grouped by cuisine.
 A user will select a neighborhood by choosing from a pre-selected list or by typing the name of the neighborhood and pressing ENTER.
 The user is then presented with a list of most common cuisines.
 He/she can choose from the list, or type a cuisine that is of interest and press ENTER in the text box.
 The application will then display bubbles that represent neighborhoods, with smaller bubbles inside that represent restaurants.
+The size of the small green bubbles represent restaurent desirability --a combination of restaurant ratings and number of reviews.
 Upon clicking on one of the restaurants, a user is presented with an information box containing details about the selected restaurant.

 Team Members